THEWhiteArrow/ml-general-stock-predictions/gsp/gsp/NOTES.md

     -   this way the model will be able to focus less on the raw prices but more on real life stocks trading behaviours

 -   the model should include relevant sentimenatl events into predictions
+- notify which stocks do no make sense to include in the model (number of NaN is too high)